-\tr{The new cost $J^{*}$ is also computed during this phase.} The forward pass execution is shown in \Alg{alg:forward_pass}, and the full \gls*{DDP} process in presented in \Alg{alg:DDP}, where $\varepsilon_{\textrm{DDP}}$ is the tolerance of the method. \tr{To improve convergence in practice, the feedforward terms $\bm{a}_k$ are scaled by a line-search parameter $\alpha \in,]0,1]$, as described in \citet{HowellEtAl_2019_AaFSfCTO}.
-This aspect of the solver is not detailed in this work for the sake of clarity.}
+The new cost $J^{*}$ is computed during this phase.
+The forward pass is detailed in \Alg{alg:forward_pass}, and the complete \gls*{DDP} algorithm in \Alg{alg:DDP}.
+In practice, line-search scaling $\alpha \in (0,1]$ on feedforward terms $\bm{a}_k$ improves convergence \citep{HowellEtAl_2019_AaFSfCTO}, but is omitted here for clarity.